Planning your visit

 Some families do it in style.
 One couple, not-so-elderly actually, took their three adult children, five grandchildren and a couple of aunts to the Hotel Champagne near Epernay in France.
 Bang in the middle of the champagne region, they enjoyed a two-night family break in the hotel, winding up with a proper “goodbye grandad” dinner on the second evening.
 They had arrived in four separate cars from different parts of Britain.
 The 180 mile drive from the Channel Tunnel had taken them around four hours.
 On the morning after the dinner, which had apparently been a great success, the grandad paid everyone’s bills and was driven by his wife and one of the aunts the remaining 300 miles to Switzerland.
 He administered his own assisted suicide peacefully the next day.

-Obviously the cost and possible awkwardness of the “champagne” alternative would not be everybody’s choice but it certainly seems better than the secretive alternative.
+Obviously the cost and possible awkwardness of the “champagne” alternative would not be everybody’s choice but it certainly seems better than secrecy.
 Even if you do not want to say goodbye to your relatives, it is likely that they would want to have said goodbye to you.

 The lady in Bournemouth